jimen8930/Regex-Tutorial/Develop/gist-template.md

 ## Summary

 This tutorial will be covering the regex expression used for both matching and cofirming an email:

 ^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$

+The provided regular expression can also be applied as a text sequence in a code repository to validate and match an email address.

 ## Table of Contents